 - Summary and consolidation of learning.

-In addition to the above online content, MCP students will attend a 4-5 day high quality practicum and assessment process that will help to consolidate the student’s learning, review what they have covered online and practice all assessments and techniques that have been taught.
-Summative clinical assessments will take place the day after the practicum, followed by cases and clinical assessments.
+In addition to the above online content, Level One students will attend a 4-5 day high quality practicum and assessment process that will help to consolidate the student’s learning, review what they have covered online and practice all assessments and techniques that have been taught.
+Summative clinical assessments will take place at the end of the practicum.

 Level of teaching and learning: